eduvpn/documentation/ROADMAP.md

   instead and simply log it at 'generation time' so we can always find back the actual user
-- Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_tokenex expires
+- Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_token expires
 - Move `node` functionality also in portal to have only 1 package
   - optional `node` package when you deploy on multiple machines
 - Rework `node` API to make it a lot simpler, i.e. generate server configs